diegojromerolopez/diegojromerolopez.github.io/content/en/post/2025-09-15-otelize-add-opentelemetry-to-your-python-project-easily.md

 tags: ["python", "package", "software", "monitorization", "telemetry"]
 ---

-# Otelize, add OpenTelemetry to your Python project easily
 OpenTelemetry (sometimes abbreviated as OTEL) is a standard for telemetry and monitorization of software applications that has gain a lot of traction in these last years.
 We will learn here how to use the Python package [otelize](https://github.com/diegojromerolopez/otelize)